 - DO NOT attempt to remove an embedded object.

-DO call our offices in O'Fallon, Wentzville, Hillsboro, Cottleville, St. Peters, or Cuba, MO for further instructions!
+DO call our offices in Cottleville, Cuba, Hillsboro O’Fallon, Cave Springs / St. Peters and Wentzville, MO for further instructions!

 Studies have shown that an overwhelming number of emergency room visits could have been treated by an optometrist.
 These ranged from foreign bodies to severe eye allergies to eye infections as the most common reasons for emergency room visits.
 It is not always necessary to go to an emergency room for eye emergencies.
 Optometrists are equipped to treat the majority of eye emergencies.